Beware the Jabberwock, my son!Lewis Carroll

 The Flat Hammer Face

-You can easily modify a decent-quality, properly-hardened hammer to have a flat face by simply abrading it with a grinder or sander.
+While your humble servant is inordinately fond the Japanese gennou hammer, it is by no means the only viable option.
+Indeed, you can easily modify most any decent-quality, properly-hardened hammer to have a flat face by simply abrading it with a grinder or sander.

 If you are modifying a standard hammer with a standard handle, you may want to tilt the face’s plane a bit inwards towards the handle, but there is not adequate space in this post to discuss this modification in more detail.